-- Do you drink lots in the morning and little during the day?A question many ask me is how much do I drink and when should I drink water?
+Do you drink lots in the morning and little during the day?A question many ask me is how much do I drink and when should I drink water?
 Some say “I’ve been told not to have water during meals, or after meals as it impairs digestion” I say its nonsense, water does not “dilute” the stomach acid.
-If you feel like drinking then drink, your body will soon tell you what’s right for you and what Depending;t.
+If you feel like drinking then drink, your body will soon tell you what’s right for you and what isn’t.
 In my opinion, it is better to have small amounts regularly throughout the day than to guzzle it all down in one sitting.
 Depending on your size, your body can realistically only process a bit more than a glass of water per hour.
 If you drink much more than this at one sitting, the extra water will not be used – it will necessitate another annoying trip to the toilet.
 If you go too often, reduce how much and how frequent you go.
 And, do keep a bottle (preferably glass or stainless steel) handy so if you do get thirsty you have water with you.
-Don’t drink from plastic bottles – they most probably contain bisphenol-a, read this article for news about the horrors of plastics and their effects on health, particularly bisphenol-a and its carcinogenic effect.

 There Are Several Ways To Obtain Healthy Water In Your Home

-- Filter your water!
-There main type of water filter that I recommend: Reverse osmosis: This type of system removes most impurities and is suggested for those serious about their health.
+Filter your water!
+The main type of water filter that I recommend: Reverse osmosis: This type of system removes most impurities and is suggested for those serious about their health.

 Health Tip – Have The Juice Of One Lemon Each Day In Water